7TH CHORD UPPER-STRUCTURES & SUBSTITUTIONS FOR DOMINANTS

 Over a C7 chord, substitutions from the VII would include the note B which is the Major 7th (aka the Leading-Tone).
 That one could work linearly (as a passing-tone) but not chordally.

 Substitutions from the IV would include the note F (suspension).
-Sus7 Chord substitutions will be explored in Part II (coming soon!!!).
+Sus7 Chord substitutions will be explored in Part II (go here: 7th Chord Upper-Structures & Subs For Dominants (Part II)).